 Pregnancy and breastfeeding: To reduce the risk of harm to their unborn child, women who are pregnant or planning a pregnancy should not drink alcohol.
 For women who are breastfeeding, not drinking alcohol is safest for their baby.

 The 2009 guidelines suggested that for women who are pregnant, planning a pregnancy or breastfeeding, not drinking is the safest option.
 The new recommendations reflect updated evidence from studies on the effects of alcohol on prenatal development.

-Public consultation on the draft guidelines is now underway until 24 February 2020.
-To participate visit the NHMRC public consultation portal.
+Public consultation on the draft guidelines finished on 24 February 2020.

 Need help to keep on track?